How to write a song: Make a song in 7 steps

 You know what you need to say and where in the song you want to say it—now it’s time to fill those gaps and finish the first draft.

 In the previous steps, you’ve set up very specific boundaries for yourself, which can be both a blessing and a challenge.
-Maybe you need a certain number of lines, your line needs to end on a certain word in order to rhyme, or you jotted down a particular message you want the line to convey.
+Maybe you now need a certain number of lines, a particular line needs to end on a certain word in order to rhyme, or you jotted down a particular message you still need to convey.

 While writing the lyrics, chords, and melodies, you may find that you get other ideas about how the song should sound when it’s fully produced.
 Feel free to pause the songwriting in order to get these ideas down.